WP Simple Pay Blog

 6. Offsite Pages

 This isn’t technically an embeddable location, but we didn’t want to leave it out.
-Your final option is to use an offsite page that’s hosted by your payment processor.
+Your final option is to use an off-site page that’s hosted by your payment processor.
 A button on your website brings the visitor to a separate page that includes the traditional payment fields.
 Here’s what a Stripe-hosted checkout page looks like.

 WordPress payment form

-The advantage to this system is that all the page building is done for you by the hosting service.
+The advantage of this system is that all the page building is done for you by the hosting service.
 The button to reach this page can exist anywhere, even as a simple text link on a menu or in your content.
 Plus, the page is hosted by a reputable company that people trust as safe.

 As you can see, there are lots of suitable places to embed your payment forms, but the right location depends on the nature and purpose of your form.
 But in order to have full control, you need a flexible payments plugin that allows you to post forms anywhere.

-To read more articles like this, follow us on Facebook and Twitter.
+To read more articles like this, follow us on X today.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.